DataDog/documentation/content/en/logs/archives/_index.md

 ## Overview

-Configure your Datadog account to forward all the logs ingested - whether [indexed][3] or not - to a cloud storage system of yuor own.
-Keepi your logs in a storage-optimized archive for longer periods of time and **meet compliance** requirements whilst also **keeping auditability** for ad hoc investigations, with [Rehydration][1].
+Configure your Datadog account to forward all the logs ingested - whether [indexed][3] or not - to a cloud storage system of your own.
+Keep your logs in a storage-optimized archive for longer periods of time and meet compliance requirements whilst also keeping auditability for ad hoc investigations, with [Rehydration][1].

+{{< img src="logs/archives/log_archives_s3_multiple.png" alt="Archive page view"  style="width:75%;">}}

 This guide shows you how to set up an archive for forwarding ingested logs to your own cloud-hosted storage bucket: